bymylam/MyBoba/README.md

 3. Build and run the app on a simulator or device

 ## Status
-Completed as the final project for the Apple iOS App Development class, receiving a grade of 100/100.
-The app is fully functional but not yet published on the App Store.
+Completed as the final project for the Apple iOS App Development class, receiving a grade of A. The app is fully functional but not yet published on the App Store.
 Additional features and improvements are planned for future updates.

 ## Author
 My Lam